 Lord, place your angels around these children, protect and guide them, accompany them everywhere they go.
 Remind them of your presence, your love and care.
 Return them home safe and keep them form the evil one.
 We thank you in advance.
 In Jesus' name.
-Amen

-Loneliness Lord, I know how lonelyfeels.
-He/She can't seem to find a sense of your presence.
-We know that you are always with us.
-Right nowneeds someone to be Jesus with skin on.
-I ask that you send a friend who can helpknow your love, feel valuable, needed and not so alone.
+Amen send a friend who can helpknow your love, feel valuable, needed and not so alone.
 Give him/her creative things to do and places to go that will take up hours in the day in the company of others.
 Lord, I ask that you make your presence known to Help him/her to realize you are always there and that in reality he/she is never alone.
 In Jesus' name, Amen (Matt.
 28:30) Need Assurance Lord,needs confidence today to know you are aware of his/her past, present and future.
 Your word tells us you will never leave us or forsake us.
 It also says that you have a plan for our lives, a plan to prosper and not to harm, a plan to give us a future and a hope.
-I pray that will have the faith to believe Amen (Jeremiah 29:11)
+I pray that will have the faith to believe.
+Amen.